-Each cabin group is assigned a Clinician for diabetes management and an Endocrinologist is always onsite and oncall.
+Each cabin group is assigned a Clinician (RN, NP, Diabetes Educator, etc.) for diabetes management and an Endocrinologist is always onsite and on-call.
 These diabetes professionals work as a team to monitor blood sugars, deliver and adjust insulin levels, help campers manage their diabetes throughout the week, and teach campers skills that are vital to successfully managing diabetes on their own.
-We also have a team of nurses to manage day-today non-diabetes medications and health needs.
+We also have a team of nurses to manage day-to-day non-diabetes medications and health needs.